cuciuu/InjectorCore/README.md

 # InjectorCore

-InjectorCore is a .NET library designed to facilitate DLL injection into running processes.
+InjectorCore is a .NET library designed to facilitate (ANY DLL) injection into running processes.

 ## Features